 If your claim has been denied, or you were provided inadequate benefits to cover your medical treatment or lost wages, you have the right to appeal the decision.

 To appeal a denied workers’ compensation claim in Georgia, you will need to request a hearing in front of an administrative law judge.
 Although the hearing is typically more informal than a trial, you will need to present strong evidence to support your claim.
-It is highly recommended that you consult with a workers’ compensation lawyer in Macon to discuss building a case for your administrative hearing.
+It is highly recommended that you consult with a Macon workers’ compensation lawyer to discuss building a case for your administrative hearing.